 A finding that was consistent with previous analyses of NHIS data was the main reason for CAM use among headache/migraine sufferers; that is, general wellness/disease prevention19.
 Our findings also revealed that headache/migraine sufferers use CAM to improve overall health, improve general wellness, reduce stress, and to cope with health problems.
-22Given that stress can exacerbate headache and migraine, and that can in turn impact the physical and emotional/mental aspects of quality of life 25,26, it is possible that headache/migraine sufferers are seeking out options like CAM to regain overall wellness while trying to manage their symptoms.
+This is consistent with that reported by Rhee and Harris, which suggested that women with migraines/severe headaches may benefit from using CAM for their mental distress 22.
+Given that stress can exacerbate headache and migraine, and that can in turn impact the physical and emotional/mental aspects of quality of life 25,26, it is possible that headache/migraine sufferers are seeking out options like CAM to regain overall wellness while trying to manage their symptoms.
 In light of this notion, further examination of the types of CAM predominantly used by headache/migraine sufferers, and the evidence or reasons behind such use, is critical to improving the quality of headache/migraine care.

 This study found that manipulative therapy was the most frequently used category of CAM among persons with headache/migraine.
 Insurance coverage for certain manipulative and body-based therapies such as chiropractic care may account for the higher use of this category as compared with other types of CAM use in the US.27 The emerging evidence-base for these therapies may be a contributing factor also, with studies of moderate quality suggesting that manual therapies, like spinal manipulation, might be effective in reducing cervicogenic headaches28.
 In addition, a recent systematic review has revealed that existing trials, mostly of good quality, support the effectiveness of manual therapy for chronic tension-type headache, albeit there were no trials on chronic migraine and chronic cluster headache13.
 At this stage, trials examining the effectiveness of manual therapy for migraine remain limited and of poor quality with conflicting results29.
 Evaluation of the effectiveness and cost-effectiveness of manual therapies in reducing headache, using sufficiently powered, pragmatic randomized trial designs, should be recognized as a priority for trialists and clinicians.

 Although herbal supplements were also popular among headache/migraine sufferers, the evidence of their effectiveness for the treatment of headache/migraine needs to be carefully examined.
+According to the American Academy of Neurology (AAN) 2012 guideline for migraine prevention, some supplements or herbs, such as MIG-99 (feverfew), magnesium and riboflavin (Vitamin B2), may be effective according to level B (i.e. moderate) evidence30.

-30While some herbs such as butterbur (Petasites hybridus) 31,32, feverfew (Tanacetum parthenium) 33 and Ginkgo biloba34 have demonstrated some potential in helping patients with migraine and perhaps other headache types in clinical studies to date, it is suggested that the quality of the clinical studies in this field is low and controversial; 3035,36hence, any recommendations relating to the use of herbal supplements for headache/migraine should be made with caution until further evidence of effectiveness emerges.37,38
+Butterbur (Petasites hybridus) was reported to be effective for migraine prevention31,32,and recommended by AAN in 2012 with level A (i.e. strong) evidence30.
+However, doubts and concerns have been increasing about the long-term safety of this supplement given the risk of liver damage35,36.Hence, any recommendations relating to the use of herbal supplements for headache/migraine should be made with caution until further evidence of effectiveness emerges.37,38